What is the Land Mobility Service?

 The fundamentals of the service are:

-The “Honest Broker” element is particularly important in that all parties will be fully respected and in particular the rights of the land owner.
+The “Honest Broker” element is particularly important in that all parties will be fully respected and, in particular, the rights of the landowner.
 The purpose of the service is to facilitate collaborative arrangements tailored to suit any specific situation.
 These arrangements may be as simple or as complex as desired.
-They must be workable for all parties involved and can be within or outside the family or a combination of both.
-In many cases it is envisaged that the arrangements will evolve over time, to help develop dynamic, progressive, and profitable farm operations.
+The arrangements must be workable for all parties involved and can be within or outside the family.
+Sometimes, we envisage the arrangements will evolve to help develop dynamic, progressive, and profitable farm operations.

 Any of the following represent various farms of collaborative farming;